analuzma/worldExchangers/README.md

 # Ironhack Web Development Part Time
 ### worldExchangers by [@analuzma](https://github.com/analuzma) and [@achapur](https://github.com/achapur)

-World Exchangers is a backend project using MongoDB, Express and NodeJS.<br>
+World Exchangers is a backend project using MongoDB, Express, NodeJS and Handlebars.<br>
 🌍The objective is to connect cultural exchange students between each other and also with their cultural exchange organizations.

 ## DEMO